jessiclassy/sociolx-project/README.md

 # LING 532 term project
 An investigation of quotatives in the Corpus of Regional African American Language (CORAAL).

+## Requirements
+WIP
 ## Data Preprocessing
-This stage requires 1 input:
+This stage, implemeneted in `preprocess.py`, requires 2 inputs:
 1. filepath to plaintext transcripts of CORAAL interview data, under `data/`
+2. filepath to inflected quotative forms, under `config/`

 The plaintext transcripts are wrangled into `pandas` `Dataframe` objects with columns: